Big data and Internet of Things projects introduce new stresses on IT infrastructure than the workloads that came...

 Internet of Things (IoT) and big data applications stress network and storage infrastructure, not to mention the IT experts that must use different skills and tools to manage these deployments.

 They're a challenge to execute, but there are some guiding principles for IT teams that take on IoT and big data hosting.
 It starts with scrutinizing the infrastructure requirements of the large-scale, data-intensive project.

 More processing power

 Once the scope of the project comes into focus, it will be possible for an IT organization -- in conjunction with its hardware, software and services suppliers -- to identify the appropriate system architecture and operating system, the number of processors per system, and the number of systems -- physical, virtual and cloud-based -- the initiative will need.

 Big data projects are often based on Windows or Linux OS, executing on industry standard x86-based servers.
 In other situations, there are useful tools based on mainframes or single-vendor system architectures and operating systems.
 For the most part, the IT team will cluster industry standard servers using a scale-out architecture, as a way to support workloads that make heavy use of processing, memory, network and storage.

-IoT projects tend to also include back-end systems based on single-vendor midrange systems as well as mainframes.
+IoT-based projects tend to also include back-end systems based on single-vendor midrange systems as well as mainframes.